0203 105 9194 email@example.com

-As a social work organisation in Kent, we aim to provide a child-centered service which holistically includes the voice of the child and has the child at the center of the service.
-Change is never an easy phenomenon and can be even more daunting in a child or young person’s life.
+As a social work organisation in Kent, we aim to provide a child-centered service which holistically includes the voice of the child and has the child at the centre of the service.
+Change is never an easy phenomenon and can be even more daunting in a child or young person's life.
 Our goal is to ensure that, where we provide our services to these vulnerable children, they do not feel different and are able to express their feelings and opinions freely about their needs.
 The staff within our organisation have had years of experience working with children and young people who understand that transition from living at home to living in supported accommodation must be eased into.

 At the Bliss homes, we ensure that feedback given from our service users and their family are adequately taken on board and worked upon.
 We want to ensure that the quality of life and living of all our service users is of the highest standard.

 Submit your referral of children and young adults in need of supported living today.
 We'll help them gain steady footing in the real word.

 The Bliss Homes management is limited to a modest structure, as the establishment is growing and we, therefore, remain a close working unit.
 We have planned our strategy to ensure that we use experience and competence to ensure that we build our reputation to a very high standard, as we aim to be a force in the care industry and known for quality service provision by dedicated staff at all levels.